From Soil To Science To DIY

 Add spinach or mushrooms in the last 5 minutes.

-If potatoes stay hard, add a splash of water and cover for 3 more minutes.
+If potatoes stay hard, add a splash of water, cover the skillet, and cook 3 to 5 minutes longer.

-If eggs overcook, lower heat before adding them and watch closely.
+If eggs overcook, lower the heat before adding them and start checking after 3 minutes.

-How do I get crispy edges on breakfast hash?
+How do I get crispy sweet potatoes in breakfast hash?

 Can I add eggs directly to the hash?

 Yes.
-Make small wells in the cooked hash, crack in eggs, cover, and cook until whites set.
+Make small wells in the cooked hash, crack in the eggs, cover the skillet, and cook until the whites are set.

 See what other cooks think and share your own tips.